Tutorial: Use Fortanix Data Security Manager (DSM) with GitLab

 Import

-as secrets in Fortanix DSM.
+keystore_passwordandkey_passwordas secrets in Fortanix DSM.
 Ensure that they are marked as exportable.In GitLab, on the left sidebar, select Search or go to and find your project.
+If you’ve turned on the new navigation, this field is on the top bar.

 Select Settings > CI/CD.